Miscellaneous Features

 You can also browse all available namespaces with M-x cider-browse-ns-all.

-The UI contains buttons in the header which allow you to control how the buffer is displayed (see below for keybindings).
+The contents are shown as a navigable tree: when you group them (see below) each group is a foldable node you can collapse with TAB.
+The header contains buttons which let you control how the buffer is displayed (see below for keybindings).
 You may also configure the cider-browse-ns-default-filters variable to a list of the element types you want to be hidden by default.

 There are a bunch of useful keybindings that are defined in browser buffers.